What are GIF’s and why do we use them?

 - Step 3).
 To save more file space, you can open the GIF “with photoshop” and “export it for web”.
 This resizes and re-saves the file separately.
 The new file will have reduced file size and make the email more responsive (take less time to open/load).
 It’s always good to get into a habit of doing this anyway out of respect for those that are on your database (send list).
 As for some of them may be opening emails from mobile as mentioned earlier, and it can use up a lot of data if not made properly.

-– Once you have prepared your GIF it is ready to be imbedded into an email and sent.
+– Once you have prepared your GIF it is ready to be embedded into an email and sent.

 What should I use Gif’s for?

 - GIF’s are a great way to inject personality into your brand, especially using humour.
-Being bland doesn’t make you more professional, it just means you’re boring.
+Being bland doesn’t make you more professional, it makes you’re boring.
 Fun is definitely the way to go.

 - They can also be used to show multiple images in an email.
-As an example we sent out an email regarding Kings ferry’s virtual tour.
+As an example, we sent out an email regarding Kings ferry’s virtual tour.
 We used a GIF to take you on a tour as GIF’s are a great way to showcase or highlight more than one thing in an email.
-You can show a lot of information whilst saving the client having to scroll though the email.
+You can show a lot of information whilst saving the client having to scroll through the entire email.

 If your heads a little frazzled, not to worry.
 We at Adams are more than happy to help, contact us today for more information.